trisoftro/BehatBuilderBundle/README.md

 TSSBehatBuilderBundle
 =====================

-Behat builder interface for building and maintaining scenarios in a Symfony2 project
+Maintaining Behat features of a Symfony2 project directly in the browser

 Installation instructions: